bitovi/academy/src/react/react.md

 @page learn-react Learn React by Building a Tic-Tac-Toe Game
 @parent bit-academy 5

-@description This hands-on course will introduce both fundamental and advanced React concepts, all building out a feature-rich tic-tac-toe game!
+@description This hands-on course will introduce both fundamental and advanced React concepts, all while building out a feature-rich Tic-Tac-Toe game!
 By the end of this course, you will master Hooks, Unit Testing, Optimization and Routing.

 @body